-Clarke Energy was known to anyone looking out for news and developments in Biogas Engines in 2013.
+In 2013 when this page was first uploaded Clarke Energy was already well known to anyone looking out for news and developments in Biogas Engines.
 Clarke Energy had the monopoly in online news releases in this market that year.
-And, has been a strong company ever-since.
+And, has been a strong company in the sector ever since.

 In 2013 it was all about biogas engines supplied for sites in the UK, and Kenya, as we said in our October 2013 article as below: